Invert-Logo

 RPA is surface automation, faster and simpler for less-skilled users

-RPA is well suited for integrating those applications that do not expose a web service or an API, here RPA enables surface automation at the user interface (UI) level.
+RPA is well suited for integrating those applications that do not expose a web service or an API.
+In such cases, RPA enables surface automation at the user interface (UI) level.
 RPA provides quick wins and significant return on investment (RoI) in the short term and it is relatively easier to implement, with lower maintenance costs.
-In use case scenarios where there is a large integration effort involved or IT budget constraint is an issue with an API-led approach to integration, RPA offers a quick fix solution.
+In use case scenarios, where there is a large integration effort involved or IT budget constraint is an issue with an API-led approach to integration, RPA offers a quick-fix solution.
 RPA interacts with an application at the front end, whereas APIs interact with an application at the backend and enable deep integration.

 APIs offer a simple yet flexible and scalable approach to enable enterprises to participate in and exploit the digital economy, and are no longer considered to be “humble” technical interfaces.
 APIs in their various guises facilitate the externalization of the enterprise, enabling the opening up of new revenue streams and simplifying the integration of digital sales, marketing, commerce, branding, and other channels into established business processes and models.
 With this background, it is quite clear that APIs are central to the integration infrastructure required to support digital business initiatives.